 Once you’ve relaxed in a spa, you can head to the famous landmark that is the Parliamentary building on the banks of the Dunube river.
 If you want to view the inside of the Parliament you’ll need to book a guided tour, but the exterior is something you don’t want to miss.

 Portugal is well known for its seaside towns, but inward from the coast there are lots of vibrant cities.
 Lisbon is one of them.
 Lisbon is famous for its clattering trams, which date back to the late 1800’s.
 These trams travel through the narrow streets, offering scenic routes so you can take in the sights in comfort.
 One must see attraction is the waterfront Belem, a tower designed to defend the harbour back in the 16th century.

 Another historical wonder is Sao Jorge Castle, or Saint Georges Castle – which dates to 1st Century BC.
 If food is more your thing, you won’t want to miss out on Lisbon’s famous fresh seafood dishes – just one of the perks of being so close to the Atlantic.

 5. Athens, Greece

-Greece is famous for its many serene islands, however, their capital city situated on the mainland is definitely one for the bucket list.
+Greece is famous for its many serene islands, however, their capital city situated on the mainland is definitely one for your European city break bucket list.
 Steeped in history, The Acropolis is always top of the list when it comes to visiting Athens.
 Upon it, is the Parthenon, a temple thought to be built for the Greek goddess Athena.